Emmotes/ic_modron_library/docs/paultin.md

 {:/nomarkdown}
 </span>

-The Dexterous core is far enough ahead of the other cores that it's the best one to use for Paultin.
-That said - you could potentially use one of the other cores if the pipes you have favours one of them.
+The Magic core is far enough ahead of the Dexterous core that it's the best one to use for Paultin.
+That said - you could potentially use the Dexterous core if the pipes you have favour it.
+Though it is worth noting that the Magic core doesn't have any health nodes - which could influence your choice.

 Note that the damage of the Dexterous core varies depending on the number of 15+ Dexterity champions in the formation.
 The damage numbers on the layout above account for just 1 (Paultin only).
 For a specific breakdown of how the core fares with more 15+ Dexterity champions - check the table below.